k0zakinio/arrange-anything/README.md

 # ArrangeAnything

 A platform for being able to arrange events.
-All developed using TDD, my baby side project to test my knowledge and playing around with new technologies.
+All developed using TDD, my baby side project to test my knowledge and playing around with postNew technologies.

 ## Tech